joms/Indigo/README.md

 The demo was delivered in the demo compoetition at The Gathering 2013, where it got a 3rd place!
 Really happy about it! :D

 Thanks to everyone who voted, all participants, the crew and everybody else that made it an awesome TG13!

-I have a lot of fun, and I think this is the best The Gathering I've attended so  far!
+It was a lot of fun, and probably the best The Gathering I've attended so far!